Mother using double electric breast pump in morning nursing chair with timer water bottle and silver cups

 Power pumping settings comparison for Spectra Medela wearable and hospital grade breast pumps

-Settings vary by device: The core principle is the same across all pumps — start with stimulation or letdown mode, then switch to expression at the highest comfortable suction.
+Settings vary by device: The core principle is the same across all pumps — stimulation mode first, then expression at highest comfortable suction.
 But each brand implements this differently.
-Consult your manual for exact controls.
+Consult your pump manual for exact controls.

 Spectra S1 / S2